Quantum machine learning: Implementations and experiments

 Recently, based on a neuromimetic approach, a novel ingredient has been added to the field of QML, in the form of a so-called quantum memristor, a quantized model of the standard classical memristor.
 This device can be constructed by means of a tunable resistor, weak measurements on the system, and a classical feed-forward mechanism.
 An implementation of a quantum memristor in superconducting circuits has been proposed, and an experiment with quantum dots performed.
 A quantum memristor would implement nonlinear interactions in the quantum dynamics which would aid the search for a fully functional quantum neural network.

 Since 2016, IBM has launched an online cloud-based platform for quantum software developers, called the IBM Q Experience.
 This platform consists of several fully operational quantum processors accessible via the IBM Web API.
 In doing so, the company is encouraging software developers to pursue new algorithms through a development environment with quantum capabilities.
 New architectures are being explored on an experimental basis, up to 32 qubits, using both trapped-ion and superconductive quantum computing methods.

 In October 2019, it was noted that the introduction of Quantum Random Number Generators (QRNGs) to machine learning models including Neural Networks and Convolutional Neural Networks for random initial weight distribution and Random Forests for splitting processes had a profound effect on their ability when compared to the classical method of Pseudorandom Number Generators (PRNGs).
 However, in a more recent publication from 2021, these claims could not be reproduced for Neural Network weight initialization and no significant advantage of using QRNGs over PRNGs was found.
 The work also demonstrated that the generation of fair random numbers with a gate quantum computer is a non-trivial task on NISQ devices, and QRNGs are therefore typically much more difficult to use in practice than PRNGs.

 A paper published in December 2018 reported on an experiment using a trapped-ion system demonstrating a quantum speedup of the deliberation time of reinforcement learning agents employing internal quantum hardware.

 In March 2021, a team of researchers from Austria, The Netherlands, the US and Germany reported the experimental demonstration of a quantum speedup of the learning time of reinforcement learning agents interacting fully quantumly with the environment.
 The relevant degrees of freedom of both agent and environment were realized on a compact and fully tunable integrated nanophotonic processor.

+On April 14, 2026, Nvidia launched "Ising," a family of open-source AI models designed to accelerate quantum computing development.
+The suite includes Ising-Calibration-1, a vision-language model for automating QPU calibration, and Ising-Decoding, which utilizes 3D CNNs to improve quantum error correction speeds by up to 2.5x.